-Lorraine Richardson, CPD Training’s Head of Quality Assurance, practises as a solicitor in Suffolk and has an extensive background in legal education and training.
+Lorraine Richardson, CPD Training’s Head of Quality Assurance, practises as a solicitor in East Anglia and has an extensive background in legal education and training.

 Lorraine has a particular expertise in Quality Assurance Procedures for training courses and assessments.
-The recommendations in her report for the College of Law’s Academic Quality Council, the body responsible for all validation and quality assurance issues, were implemented throughout the Professional Development Department.
+While at the College of Law, the recommendations in her report for the College's Academic Quality Council, the body responsible for all validation and quality assurance issues, were implemented throughout the Professional Development Department.

 Also at the College of Law, Lorraine managed the very successful Higher Rights of Audience programme.
 She was responsible for dealing with all academic and assessment issues; arranging and chairing Assessment Board meetings and preparing minutes; commissioning new assessments; ensuring the integrity of assessment processes (both written and advocacy) and reviewing all assessment results.
 Lorraine has brought this expertise to CPD Training (UK) Limited and was instrumental in helping the company secure the SRA's authorisation to deliver Higher Rights assessments.